 A summer tradition!
 We'll introduce you to some delicious recipes while unraveling the history of somen noodles!

-Somen noodles are an indispensable part of the Japanese dining table as a summer tradition.
-Its refreshing and delicate taste makes many people want to eat it in the summer.
+Somen noodles are an essential part of the Japanese diet, representing the summer season.
+Their refreshing taste and delicate flavor make many people crave them in the summer

-In this article, we will unravel the history of somen noodles and introduce recipes that will bring out the most deliciousness.
+In this article, we will explore the history of somen noodles and introduce recipes that will bring out their full flavor

 The history of somen noodles

-Somen noodles date back to the Nara period.
-At the time, the "sakubei" that was said to be the predecessor of somen noodles was introduced from China.
-Saw mochi is made from glutinous rice and flour kneaded in long, thin pieces and fried in oil, resembling modern oil rays.
-This sardine mochi was moved to Japan and was improved in Sakurai City, Nara Prefecture, and is said to have been turned into the shape of the current somen noodles.
+The origins of somen date back to the Nara period.
+At that time, "sakubei," which is said to be the predecessor of somen, was introduced from China.
+Sakubei is made by kneading glutinous rice and wheat flour into long, thin strips and deep frying them, and is similar to modern-day youtiao.
+This sakubei was brought to Japan and improved in Sakurai City, Nara Prefecture, and is said to have taken on the form of somen that we know today

 Somen was called by different names such as "sakubei" and "sakumen."
-During the Muromachi period, the name "somen" became popular, and the description of "Tanba Somen" can be seen in the Gion Execution Diary of 1343.
-This shows that the name of somen noodles has become established.
+The name "somen" became widespread during the Muromachi period, and the Gion Shikko Nikki from 1343 contains a description of "Tamba somen."
+This shows that the name somen had become established

 From the Muromachi period to the Edo period

-During the Muromachi period, somen noodles were enjoyed using cooking methods called "steamed" or "hot steamed".
-At Tanabata events, there was a custom of eating rice cakes at the court.
-As the Edo period began, the custom of offering somen noodles on Tanabata became commonplace, and the style of eating them chilled was established as it is today.
+During the Muromachi period, somen noodles were enjoyed using cooking methods called "steamed wheat" or "heat steamed."
+There was a custom of eating sakumochi at the Imperial Court during the Tanabata festival.
+In the Edo period, the custom of offering somen noodles on Tanabata became common, and the modern style of eating them chilled was established

-Somen noodles can be broadly divided into two categories depending on their production method.
-"Hand-rolled Somen noodles" are kneaded with salt and water to flour, then stretched and dried by hand.
-This traditional method creates a smooth, chewy texture.
-On the other hand, "machine somen noodles" are manufactured by machines and can be mass-produced compared to hand-stretched somen noodles.
+Somen noodles can be broadly categorized into two types depending on the manufacturing method.
+"Hand-stretched somen" are made by adding salt and water to wheat flour, kneading it, and then stretching it by hand while drying it.
+This traditional manufacturing method creates a smooth and chewy texture.
+On the other hand, "machine-made somen" are made by machine, which allows for mass production compared to hand-stretched somen

 Differences between JAS standards and thickness